streamrun/example-plugin-sh/README.md

 # example-plugin-sh
 Example Streamrun plugin implemented as a shell script using gst-launch-1.0

+## Concept
+Streamrun plugins run in isolated Docker containers.
+The plugin receives audio or video buffers from the Streamrun platform, manipulates them as needed, and sends them back to the platform.
+Communication is done over TCP with a GStreamer Data Protocol (GDP) payload.
+The Streamrun platform automatically handles latency and synchronization issues.

+Plugins are deployed by copying the manifest.json file to the Streamrun editor.

 ## Run the plugin locally
 Install the latest GStreamer and run
 ```bash